-- B4.11 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the woodland cover, particularly areas of ancient woodland for example at Clapham Wood, and continue to manage areas species-rich chalk grassland, for example at Highdown Hill. - Conserve and restore historic designed landscapes at Michelgrove/Angmering Parks, for example by restoring parkland pasture and planting new parkland trees. - Conserve the flint mines at Patching Hill and the Bronze Age and Iron Age earthworks at Highdown Hill which provide a strong sense of historical continuity. - Conserve the irregular patchwork of assarts south of the A27, e.g. around Ecclesden Farm (east of Angmering) - maintain hedgerows and ancient woodland copses that surround, and define, these ancient fields.
+- B4.11 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the woodland cover, particularly areas of ancient woodland for example at Clapham Wood, and continue to manage areas species-rich chalk grassland, for example at Highdown Hill. - Conserve and restore historic designed landscapes at Michelgrove/Angmering Parks and Goring Castle parkland, for example by restoring parkland pasture and planting new parkland trees.

+- Conserve the flint mines at Patching Hill and the Bronze Age and Iron Age earthworks at Highdown Hill which provide a strong sense of historical continuity. - Conserve the irregular patchwork of assarts south of the A27, e.g. around Ecclesden Farm (east of Angmering) maintain hedgerows and ancient woodland copses that surround, and define, these ancient fields. - Maintain views across to Arundel Castle to the west, panoramic views across the open downland to the north and views across the coastal plain to the south.
+Consider creating new vistas to designed parkland features.